 The linguistic proximity is often forgotten given the different accent and pronunciation, which is very specific to where it is spoken – Brazil or Portugal, or even Cape Verde.

-Learning Portuguese will make the task of learning Spanish much easier, and likewise if you can already speak Spanish, then this will facilitate the task of learning Portuguese.
+Taking a Portuguese course will make the task of learning Spanish much easier, and likewise if you can already speak Spanish, then this will facilitate the task of learning Portuguese.